JPEG

-The term "JPEG" is an acronym for the Joint Photographic Experts Group, which created the standard in 1992.
+The Joint Photographic Experts Group created the standard in 1992, based on the discrete cosine transform (DCT) algorithm.
 JPEG was largely responsible for the proliferation of digital images and digital photos across the Internet and later social media.
 JPEG compression is used in a number of image file formats.
 JPEG/Exif is the most common image format used by digital cameras and other photographic image capture devices; along with JPEG/JFIF, it is the most common format for storing and transmitting photographic images on the World Wide Web.
 These format variations are often not distinguished and are simply called JPEG.

-The MIME media type for JPEG is "image/jpeg," except in older Internet Explorer versions, which provide a MIME type of "image/pjpeg" when uploading JPEG images.
-JPEG files usually have a filename extension of "jpg" or "jpeg."
+The MIME media type for JPEG is "image/jpeg", except in older Internet Explorer versions, which provide a MIME type of "image/pjpeg" when uploading JPEG images.
+JPEG files usually have a filename extension of "jpg" or "jpeg".
 JPEG/JFIF supports a maximum image size of 65,535×65,535 pixels, hence up to 4 gigapixels for an aspect ratio of 1:1.
 In 2000, the JPEG group introduced a format intended to be a successor, JPEG 2000, but it was unable to replace the original JPEG as the dominant image standard.

 History

 Background

 The original JPEG specification published in 1992 implements processes from various earlier research papers and patents cited by the CCITT (now ITU-T) and Joint Photographic Experts Group.

+The basis for JPEG's lossy compression algorithm is the discrete cosine transform (DCT), which was first proposed by Nasir Ahmed as an image compression technique in 1972.
+Ahmed published the DCT algorithm with T. Natarajan and K. R. Rao in a 1974 paper, which is cited in the JPEG specification.

 The JPEG specification cites patents from several companies.
 The following patents provided the basis for its arithmetic coding algorithm.